News & Views

 Are There Other Changes?

 The above information simply provides a flavour of some of the key changes.
-There are other revisions, which will be taking place including the full opening of the EU Settlement Scheme, which will be covered in another Information Note, and other changes such as to the employment of Tier 2 migrants and technical changes to the Tier 4 student category.
+There are other revisions, which will be taking place including the full opening of the EU Settlement Scheme, and other changes such as to the employment of Tier 2 migrants and technical changes to the Tier 4 student category.

 As detailed above, there will be many changes taking place in the near future to the various UK visa categories.
 Changes to additional UK visa categories will be detailed in a subsequent Dixcart Information Note.
 If you have any questions, please speak to Vincent Chung at: email@example.com or to your usual Dixcart contact.